tjitze/ranked-programming/README.md

 <img src="https://github.com/tjitze/ranked-programming/blob/master/documentation/images/program_2.jpeg" width="500">

 Furthermore, all the definitions of our program are available when evaluating expressions in the interaction panel.
-In the example below we interactively call `(count 1)` and observe that the output is more than 100.
+In the example below we interactively enter an expression which calls `(count 1)` and observes that the output is greater than 100.

 <img src="https://github.com/tjitze/ranked-programming/blob/master/documentation/images/program_3.jpeg" width="500">